 Have you ever experienced doing a long Italian study session on one day, ending up exhausted and not touching your Italian learning resources… for the next five days?
 I did it.
 But, this shouldn’t be the way to go when learning Italian or any other foreign languages.
 Significant progress stems from small but regular steps.
 Steal yourself twenty to twenty-five minutes every second day too and do some activity that involves Italian.
 Mesure your time using the Pomodoro Technique.
 What is it?
 It is a twenty-five minutes timer that you can install on your phone or desktop.
 For me, it works brilliantly.
 Why?
 Twenty-five minutes is not too much, and not little.
 It is the right the amount of time I can keep my focus on something, without any interruption.
 When 25 minutes are gon, the bell rings, and you know what, I am not exhausted at all.

-10. Use a language planner
+10. Use a language habit tracker

-Make some time to create a realistic Italian learning planner and stick to it.
+Make some time to create a realistic Italian learning tracker and stick to it.
 I always recommend my students not to plan many things but setting realistic and doable goals to achieve.
 Choose one or two of the ideas I discussed above and stick to it.
 The rule of thumb is quality over quantity.
-If you don’t have a language planner yet, you can download this this straightforward down here.
+If you don’t have a language planner yet, you can download this straightforward down here.
 Print it out, fill it with little doable activities and hang it on a visible spot.

 Enjoy learning Italiano 🙂